kuijjerlab/JDRnet/networks/README.md

 6. Run the `read_combine_degree.sh` script to combine the LIONESS networks into one file and calculate the in and out degrees.

 7. after running all of these, you can delete the `.mat` files in `output` and `mat`, the `.txt` files in `txt`, and `net.RData` and `edges.RData` to save space

+8. Run the `prepare_data_files.r` script to split the indegree and outdegree into separate files.

 ## Description of the workflow scripts
 * **log_transform_count.r** log2 transforms count data (mRNA & miRNA expression).